-The Biopsychology curriculum provides students with a broad understanding of the biological bases of behavior.
+The biopsychology curriculum provides students with a broad understanding of the biological bases of behavior.
 The curriculum provides students with an in-depth understanding of the scientific foundation for psychology and the resulting connections between psychology and biology.
-The Biopsychology curriculum integrates psychology and the natural sciences to provide a fuller understanding of the biological bases of behavior.
-The Biopsychology major is a science-based curriculum designed to prepare students for careers in the medical or allied health fields, direct entry into medical/pharmaceutical research, or graduate programs in various science-based disciplines.
+The biopsychology curriculum integrates psychology and the natural sciences to provide a fuller understanding of the biological bases of behavior.
+The biopsychology major is a science-based curriculum designed to prepare students for careers in the medical or allied health fields, direct entry into medical/pharmaceutical research, or graduate programs in various science-based disciplines.

 Program Learning Outcomes

-Graduates from the biopsychology major will:
+Graduates from the biopsychology program will be able to:

 - Analyze and apply the scientific process to psychology.

 - Locate, retrieve, critically evaluate and communicate scientific data and knowledge.

 - Express expertise in specific content areas of psychology.

 - Display knowledge of the ethical standards, personal integrity and professional responsibilities of psychologists.